cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 #### Accessing old state versions

 One of the functional requirements is to access old state.
-This is done through `abci.RequestQuery` structure.
+This is done through an `abci.RequestQuery` structure.
 The version is specified by a block height (so we query for an object by a key `K` at block height `H`).
 The number of old versions supported for `abci.RequestQuery` is configurable.
 Accessing an old state is done by using available snapshots.
 `abci.RequestQuery` doesn't need old state of `SC` unless the `prove=true` parameter is set.
 The SMT merkle proof must be included in the `abci.ResponseQuery` only if both `SC` and `SS` have a snapshot for requested version.

 Moreover, Cosmos SDK could provide a way to directly access a historical state.
 However, a state machine shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.